Let’s get this out of the way: No one reads your website.

 - Be descriptive in your link and button text.

 Buttons and links should tell your visitors what will happen when they click on them.
-Generic terms like “click here” are not only not descriptive, they provide zero context for visitors who use screen readers to “view” your website.
+In contrast, generic terms like “click here” are not only not descriptive, they provide zero context for visitors who use screen readers to “view” your website.